bobtfish/bobtfish.github.io/source/_posts/2015-04-06-diy-scalable-paas-with-terraform.markdown

   * Whilst the cluster we build is redundant, currently all the machines are allocated in a single availability zone.
 I'll be investigating if I can get a way of generically deploying the cluster across two (or three if available) availability zones.

-  * Currently he machine's Internet access goes through a single NAT instance with no failover - this needs rectifying.
+  * Currently the machine's Internet access goes through a single NAT instance with no failover - this needs rectifying.

   * The machines have no configuration management (no puppet/chef), which means that making any changes to them (or getting any security updates) involves rebuilding the instances.